 The House of Commons passed the Bill in March.
 It is now being debated in the House of Lords.
 Members of the Electoral Reform Society there moved an amendment (No. 12) to substitute STV for the closed d'Hondt party list proposed, but the Government appears unmoved.
 A closed party list is the most restrictive PR, where voters are only allowed to mark a vote for one party, with no option to indicate their preferences between parties or any of the candidates within any party.
 Debate on 24th June 1998 included the following speeches by ERS members.

-of Great Britain and Northern Ireland.
-As the noble Lord, Lord Alton, said,
+Britain and Northern Ireland.
+As the noble Lord,

-STV has been in use for a long time in
+Lord Alton, said, STV has been in use for a long

-most unwise of us to convey the impression that in
+would be most unwise of us to convey the impression

 There are two functions in an election: it should give victory to the most popular party and to the most popular candidate.
 It is the first which first-past-the-post is most often reproached for not doing.
 The reproach is valid.
 It does not always do that well in relation to the other. ...